 - SmartRide® discount — Nationwide’s SmartRide program gives drivers feedback on their driving habits through a telematics device, and rewards safe drivers with a lower rate.

-State Farm vs Nationwide: online and mobile experience comparison
+State Farm vs. Nationwide: online and mobile experience comparison

-In terms of online experience, State Farm and Nationwide are two of the best car insurance companies on the market.
+In terms of online experience, State Farm and Nationwide are two of the best among the long list of car insurance companies on the market.
 Both providers have an excellent website that is easy to navigate, and there are online tools and resources designed to help you decide what type of coverage is right for you.
 Additionally, State Farm and Nationwide both have instant online quotes for car insurance and online claims.
 Here is a closer look at the mobile apps from State Farm vs. Nationwide:

 - App Store (4.8 stars) — State Farm’s iOS app allows you to file claims, get roadside assistance, pay your premium, download ID cards and contact a customer service agent.
 The app also supports Apple Pay if you need to make a payment.